gatsbyjs/gatsby/docs/contributing/managing-pull-requests.md

 - Correctness — whether the added documentation is technically correct
 - Style — whether the written language follows our [style guide](/contributing/gatsby-style-guide/)
 - Subject matter — blog posts should not be purely promotional, spammy, or inappropriate.
 An author should check with a member of the Gatsby team that their post is appropriate for the blog before creating their PR.
-- Time Sensitivity — blog posts are more time dependent than docs, especially since they get buried after more posts are published.
+- Time Sensitivity — blog posts are more time-dependent than docs, especially since they get buried after more posts are published.
 If something is continually relevant and more of a general how-to, it should go in the [Reference Guides](/docs/guides/) or [Tutorials](/tutorial/) section of the docs.

 ## Automated Checks

 Our repository on [GitHub](https://github.com/gatsbyjs/gatsby) has several automated CI checks that are run automatically for all PRs.
-These include tests, linting and even preview builds for [gatsbyjs.org](https://www.gatsbyjs.com).
+These include tests, linting, and even preview builds for [gatsbyjs.org](https://www.gatsbyjs.com).

 We want all of these checks to pass.
 While we'll sometimes review a work in progress PR with some failed checks, a PR is only ready to ship when all the tests have passed.